Cosmetic Nurse Gets New Injection of Life – as a Public Speaker

 on behalf of Dermal Clinic

-A Wellesley Cosmetic Surgery doctors has been chosen to give essential training to plastic surgeons, dermatologists, nurses, dentists and doctors from around the world.
+A SCOTS businesswoman has been chosen to give essential training to plastic surgeons, dermatologists, nurses, dentists and doctors from around the world.

 Cosmetic nurse Jackie Partridge, who has championed responsible cosmetic treatments in Scotland, is now providing her expert insights as part of a global push to raise standards in the cosmetic treatment sector.